korobass/myPython/README.md

 # Automating AWS with Python

-Repository for the A Cloud Guru course *Automating AWS with Python*
+Learning Python based on a ACloudGuru course *Automating AWS with Python* by Robin Norwood.

 ## 01-webotron